 With the weekend finally there, Harry rummaged through her bag before procuring one of the few items she had taken from the vaults.
 It was a small bag with a unique charm inside it.
 In actuality it was a portable floo.

 Naturally, the bag perked her interest when she noticed how it was so carefully hung and singled out.
-She inquired its uses to the goblin who explained the floo network and such to her.
+She inquired as to its uses to the goblin, who explained the floo network and such to her.
 She was very pleased to have made the discovery.

-"Hello, dear," Harry greeted with a smile.
+"Hello, dear," Harry greeted.
 Myrtle was melodramatic and at times a bit annoying, but it was she who knew nearly everything about the castle.
 Myrtle was beside herself to have held the attention of Harry so very closely - the ghost craved undivided and lavishing attention.
 Harry knew Myrtle would cover for her due to that attention.